-This morning Consumer Price Index (CPI) rose to 7% which is the highest level in 39 years!
+Last week Consumer Price Index (CPI) rose to over 9%, the highest level in 40 years!
 Excluding food and energy, the rate was 5%.
 For the average consumer, it means they will be spending more every month on goods.
-Investors are Many investors have been asking how to profit from inflation in the long term?
+Many investors have been asking how to profit from inflation in the long term?

 The best way to profit from inflation is to invest in assets that will appreciate as the currency value decreases.
 Certain assets like real estate, commodities, and consumer products will likely hold their value in rising inflation and also increase in value.
 Chosen wisely, an inflationary economic environment could lead to generating greater returns from the portfolio.